Skip to main content

 }

-Enables u-root utilities in the virtual shell.
-When enabled, 28 additional POSIX-compliant commands become available:
+Enables u-root utilities in virtual-sh and command helpers in virtual-lua.
+When enabled, 28 additional POSIX-compliant commands become available to virtual-sh:

-This makes the virtual shell self-contained, allowing scripts to execute common file, text, and utility operations without requiring external binaries on the host system.
+This makes virtual-sh self-contained for common file, text, and utility operations without requiring external binaries on the host system.
+In virtual-lua, the same setting controls whether those utilities are available through invowk.cmd and invowk.capture; host binaries still require allowed_binaries.

 u-root utilities are enabled by default.
-Set to false only if you need to force scripts to use system binaries or reduce binary size.
+Set to false only if you want virtual scripts to use explicitly allowed host binaries or reduce binary size.

 ui